ntnu-igem/Improvement-UiOslo_Norway-software-tool/README.md

 3. And finally we have visualization part consisting of blenderScript.py which imports trajectories from the schooling model outputed in dataforVisualization.CSV.

-The model is easy to use by non programers as the parameters can be simply set in a txt file and no programming is necisarry.
-We hope that someone will come along and extend this project as it has the capability to be a usefull tool for scientist and those working with the diagnoistics of fish diseases.
+The model is easy to use by non programmers as the parameters can be configured in a textt (.txt) file and no programming is necessary.
+We hope that someone will come along and extend this project as it has the capability to be a useful tool for scientist and those working with the diagnoistics of fish diseases.
 We have designed the code as best as possible to allow for introducing different and realistic behaviours.

 # Installation and setup

-To use our repository to the fullest you will need to install Julia, blender and ffmpeg.
+To use our repository to the you will need to install Julia, blender and ffmpeg.

 - Julia